tmfreiberg/HAM10000-skin-lesion-classification/README.md

 - Address artifacts in images, such as markings from dermatologists, for improved classification accuracy.

+- Incorporate other available features, such as age, sex, and localization, into a model.

 ## How to Use the Streamlit App

 1. Clone the repository to your local machine.